 That may be a bit of a step up.
 He struggled to find acting roles for years after Doogie was cancelled, and How I Met Your Mother was considered his big comeback.
 Though in an scenario similar to the Adam West episode of Batman: The Animated Series, Harris guest-starred in an episode of Static Shock as a washed-up teen sitcom star who turned to crime after his career tanked.

 The late Bill McKinney was so strongly recognized as the mountain man who sodomized Ned Beatty in Deliverance that it cost him the opportunity to star as Gunnery Sgt.
 Hartman in Full Metal Jacket.
 Stanley Kubrick didn't want to meet with him because he was that scared of him.
+R. Lee Ermey, however, remains Gunnery Sgt.
+Hartman.
+However, may not be a straight example because Ermey actually was in the military (Marine Corps) and lends his voice to other military-based roles (Toy Story, cameos on The Simpsons and X-Men: The Last Stand).

 Thomas Lennon continues to play roles similar to Lt.
 Jim Dangle from Reno 911!, although not as a police officer.